seemscloud/.github/profile/README.md

 ## 📌 Mission

-We create open-source solutions that simplify infrastructure management, improve reliability, and accelerate development workflows.
+The goal is to provide open-source solutions that simplify infrastructure management, improve reliability, and accelerate development workflows.
-Our repositories reflect real-world use cases, hands-on experience, and a focus on practical engineering.
+Repositories reflect real-world use cases, hands-on engineering, and practical problem-solving.

 ---